aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 ## Configure and redeploy application

-It\'s recommended to configure your applications to use the public access route during the migration.
+It's recommended to configure your applications to use the public access route during the migration.
 This ensures continued access to the services as they transition to a private network.
 In dual access mode, test all connections and ports before switching over to the private